-The standard procedure for people is to challenge a benefit.
+The standard procedure for people is to challenge a benefit decision.
 Firstly, they would need to do that by lodging a Mandatory Reconsideration Request within the one-month time limit.
 However, you can submit it late if you can show good reason.

-A paper hearing can be carried out without a tendering person.
+A paper hearing can be carried out without attending in person.
 The success rate is increased if a person can attend the hearing.
-This is because it provides them with the opportunity to advise the Tribunal of the impact their conditions have on them.
+This is because it provides them with the opportunity to advise the Tribunals of the impact their conditions have on them.

 People can be accompanied by a family member or a friend.
-Also, the Tribunal Service can provide transport in certain circumstances.
+Also, the Tribunals Service can provide transport in certain circumstances.

 We would always recommend having a representative where possible.
 This is because they can help you to prepare for the hearing.
 Hopefully it will alleviate some of the stress and anxieties involved in the run up to the hearing.
 Many local agencies can provide representation.